rebello95/ActivityHub-Platform-Docs/documentation/User Management.md

 		- `AutoFindInvitees` (**optional**) - boolean value indicating if auto find invitees should trigger
 		- `ShowInvitations` (**optional**) - boolean value indicating if salesforce invitations should be shown
 		- `GlyphsOn` (**optional**) - boolean, shows 'related to' object glyph on events/tasks
+		- `UseSubjectPicklist` (**optional**) - boolean, whether the user prefers to use the Salesforce subject picklist instead of plaintext for subject fields

 **Supports internal override?**
 No